 The following configuration shows all of the redundancy settings that were used in setting this environment up using Amazon's AWS EC2 instances (virtual machines).
 The configuration will vary based on your network configuration.
-Additional Ignition redundancy resources can be found at the following links:
+Additional Ignition redundancy resources can be found here Ignition Setting Up Redundancy